WebCOOS/webcoos.org/md-content/about.md

 ## Submit Camera Information

-If you operate a camera and would like to be part of the WebCOOS project, please fille out our [sign up form](/sign-up).
+If you operate a camera and would like to be part of the WebCOOS project, please fill out our [sign up form](/sign-up).